• Home

 Dr. Daniel (Dan) MacGuigan, NSF Postdoctoral Research Fellow in Biology

-Nate is studying the evolution of the Great Lakes cisco (Coregonus spp.) species flock.
+Nate did his PhD work with us and studied the evolution of the Great Lakes cisco (Coregonus spp.) species flock.

 Picture